Manage a commercial marketplace account in Partner Center

 Sign in to the commercial marketplace dashboard in Partner Center with the account you want to access.
 If you’re part of multiple accounts and have signed in with a different, you can switch accounts.

-In the top-right, select Settings (gear icon), and then select Account settings.
+In the upper-right, select Settings (gear icon) > Account settings.

-Under Account settings select Legal.
+In the left-menu, under Organization profile, select Legal profile.
 Then select the Developer tab to view details related to your commercial marketplace account.

 Account settings page

 When you select Settings and expand Account settings, the default view is Legal info.
 This page can have up to three tabs, depending on the programs you have enrolled in: Partner, Reseller, and Developer.

 The Partner tab, for partners enrolled in MPN, includes:

 - All the legal business information such as registered legal name and address for your company

 - Primary contact